 Osteoporosis is the primary reason for performing a bone density exam.
-At WCH, the DEXA Bone Density machine is conveniently located in the new Women’s Health Suite.
+At WCH, the DEXA Bone Density machine is conveniently located in the Women’s Health Suite.
 Results are interpreted by the radiologist and sent to the patient’s physician.

 Computed Tomography (CT)